 When you are served with a foreclosure, you can defend against the lawsuit by filing an answer with counterclaims and legal defenses.
 If the mortgage company has violated the mortgage lending and foreclosure laws, you can counterclaim and sue the bank back.
 Filing an answer and discovery will force the bank to properly foreclose on the property instead of taking short cuts.
 If you are unfamiliar with the law, it is difficult to find the violations and understand what the remedies are.
 Sometimes the company suing you may not even have the right to foreclose.
 You have rights that protect you from improper foreclosures.

-If you have enough income to pay for the home and catch up the mortgage over the next three to five years, a Chapter 13 may be the answer.
+If you have enough income to pay for the home and catch up on the mortgage over the next three to five years, Chapter 13 may be the answer.
 Basically, you place the arrearage into the plan and repay it over 36 to 60 months.
-With this, you may treat the second mortgage as if it were an unsecured debt and eliminate it, if the the second mortgage has no equity.
+With this, you may treat the second mortgage as if it were an unsecured debt and eliminate it if the second mortgage has no equity.

 Along with this, other debts such as auto loans can have their interest rates and payment amounts reduced.
 Unsecured debts may be repaid for less than 10%.
 Filing bankruptcy before a foreclosure eliminates any debt for income taxes or deficiency from a foreclosure.
 It can be an important part of avoiding some problems and fallout from a foreclosure.
 Download our Bankruptcy Manual to make sure you understand the issues and what to do if you are involved in a foreclosure.

 ⎆ Filing the defense.